 - Our site offers a News Digest service using an external service called MailChimp.
 If you choose to sign up to our News Digest service then MailChimp will hold the name and email address you have given us for the purpose of sending you our News emails.

 - Our site offers the facility to book tickets for certain events.
 We do this using an external service called Timely Ticketing which in turn uses PayPal.
-Timely Ticketing and PayPal are Data Processors under the GDPR.
+Timely Ticketing and PayPal are Data Processors under the UK GDPR.

 The Preston Centre has a CCTV system.
 This system has a number of cameras in the public spaces inside and outside the Centre.
 The cameras record video 24 hour a day.
 There is no sound recording.
 Anything you do in sight of the cameras is recorded.